Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 7. How to push new updates to your code update Fargate running tasks
 8. Test that we have a Cross-origin Resource Sharing (CORS) issue

-#
-## Perfoming Health checks on our Cruddur application
+# Test that our services individually work
 - To ensure the health of our Cruddur application, we would need to deploy health checks at various instances to ensure that it is running optimally.
 - The various stages are:
 1. At the Load Balancer level